If you or someone you know is:

 Services may include:

 - Support and assistance with meeting your self-identified needs.

-- Gaining access to food, clothing, shelter, education and medical care.
+- Support accessing food, clothing, shelter, education and medical care.

-- Understanding the criminal justice system, if needed.
+- Assistance with understanding the criminal justice system, if needed.

 Crime Victim Service Center Hotline – (888) 288-9221